Call for Research Papers

 - MLOps (data collection, monitoring and re-training)

 - AI/ML for Systems, including but not limited to:

 - AI/ML in data management - including database optimizations, virtualization, etc.

 - AI/ML for networks - design of networks, load modeling, etc.

 - AI/ML for power management - green computing, power models, etc.

-- Applications of AI/ML in Socio-Economic Systems Design, which includes, but not
+- AI/ML for Socio-Economic Systems Design, which includes, but not limited to:

 - Computational design and analysis of socio-economic systems